Low self-confidence is something that many of us experience but, over time, it can have a negative impact on our mental health.

 Your level of self-confidence can be seen by others in many ways; in your body language, your behaviour, how you speak and how you react to different situations.
-Self-confident people are generally more positive and believe in themselves and their abilities, whereas those with low self-confidence often have negative thoughts about themselves and their ability, which then leads to a downward spiral of under-achievement and disappointment.

 If you have low self-confidence you may feel:

-- you fail at everything and are unsuccessful
+- you are unsuccessful

 - you have no drive or direction